timschneeb/awesome-shizuku/README.md

 --------------------

 ## Annotations
+- ✨ - My personal recommendation: makes extensive use of Shizuku or is a unique/hidden gem
 - `Paid` 💰 - Paid application
 - `IAP` 💰 - Contains in-app purchases
 - `Ads` - Contains ads